-Comprehensive national and international research has repeatedly demonstrated that arts programs and activities make significant contributions to health outcomes.
-Evidence based research demonstrates that participation in the arts leads to improved mental and physical health including reduced stress, maintenance of mental health, promoted healing, sustained brain development and increased referrals to health services.
+Comprehensive national and international research has demonstrated that arts programs and activities make significant contributions to health outcomes.
+Participation in the arts leads to improved mental and physical health including reduced stress, maintenance of mental health, promoted healing, sustained brain development and increased referrals to health services.

-- Around 90% of those surveyed for this evaluation noticed and liked the art at the Canberra Hospital.
+- Around 90% of those surveyed noticed and liked the art at the Canberra Hospital.

 - A similar proportion also wanted more art in the hospital.

 - Up to 15% of the variation in hospital satisfaction may be explained by the impact of art.

 - A wide variety of art is appreciated – portraits, landscapes, abstract art, photographs, quilts, sculptures, wood cuts, mosaics and digital art.

 - Poor health status does not necessarily lead to respondents appreciating art less.

 The findings indicated that art provides an effective way of connecting with large numbers of patients and carers and of communicating the established standards of excellence and care that are often perceived with difficulty through the veil of traumatic personal experience.
 The survey also strongly validated the impact of a professional arts curatorial process.